elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 ## Creative Commons licences

-There are four conditions which can be applied to your materials by Creative Commons licences:
+There are four conditions which can be applied to your materials by Creative Commons licences [creative_commons_2022]:

 <figure>
   <img src="../../assets/images/FourLicenceConditions.png" width="500"/>